knutsoned/bevy_lazy_signals/README.md

 - [x] Add async task management for effects
 - [x] Prevent retrigger if task still running from last time
 - [x] Process tasks to run their commands when they are complete
-- [ ] Add React-like factory to API (return getter/setter tuples for signals)
+- [ ] Add getter/setter tuples factory to API
 - [ ] Prevent infinite loops
 - [ ] See how well this plays with aery, bevy_mod_picking, bevy_mod_scripting, and sickle
 - [ ] Do the [Ten Challenges](https://github.com/bevyengine/bevy/discussions/11100)